jessekelighine/vindent.vim/README.md

 11
 12 \end{enumerate}
 ```
-If the cursor is on line 3 ad you press `vii`, lines 3 to 8 would be selected;
+If the cursor is on line 3 ad you press `dii`, lines 3 to 8 would be deleted;
-if the cursor is on line 7 and you press `vai`, lines 3 to 7 would be selected.
+if the cursor is on line 7 and you press `dai`, lines 3 to 7 would be deleted.

 ## Licence